ChekaZ/NBitcoin.Feathercoin/README.md

 ```

 You can then use NBitcoin with `NBitcoin.Feathercoin.Networks.Mainnet` or `NBitcoin.Feathercoin.Networks.Testnet`.
-Alternatively you can use `NBitcoin.Network.GetNetwork("ltc-main")` to get the Network object.
+Alternatively you can use `NBitcoin.Network.GetNetwork("ftc-main")` to get the Network object.
 You can then start using Feathercoin in the same way you do with Bitcoin.